 The U.N.
 Human Rights Council has published the first official draft of a legally binding treaty on business and human rights.
-This draft has been four years in the making and marks a huge achievement in advancing corporate accountability for human rights abuses.
+This draft has been four years in the making and marks an achievement in advancing corporate accountability for human rights abuses.

 The draft proposes a framework of due diligence which calls on companies to consider the human rights impacts of their business activities.
 However, the draft leaves much room for improvement, particularly with respect to protecting digital rights.